 Anna brushed her brown bangs out of her eyes as she knelt down in the sand and grabbed the starfish before the next wave could crash in and steal it away.
 She had seen dead ones before but this was the first time she had come across a living one she was able to hold.
-Fleeing the water, a sea gull screamed and swept down toward her, looking for a meal she thought.
+As she fled the next wave, a sea gull screamed and swept down toward her, looking for the meal in her hands she thought.

-She tucked the seagull away and hurried back up the beach where Katherine waited for her.
+She tucked the starfish away and hurried back up the beach where Katherine waited for her.

 “Look,” Anna said, showing the urchin to her teacher.

 “What will you do with it?”
-Katherine asked her, brushing her own long dark hair back as it cascaded around her head in the wind.
+Katherine asked her, brushing back a long dark hair strand that had escaped her pony tail.
+The hair danced around her head in the wind but she was finally able to coral it and tuck it back into place.

 “Well, I’ll put him back, of course,” Anna replied staring at the sea creature.
-“But I wanted a good look so that I can put him in my notebook.”
+“But I wanted a good look so that I can draw him in my notebook.”

-“You’ve seen the ones I have, you can draw them,” Katherine said.
+“You’ve seen the ones I have, you can draw from them,” Katherine said.

 “Look, how he moves,” Anna went on.
 “Yours are hard and don’t move this one is so. . .”

 A loud shout caused them both to turn.
-Scrambling down the wide path between the tall salt cliffs above them a rider approached quickly.
+Scrambling down the wide path that led from the tall salt cliffs to the beach, a rider approached quickly.

 “Alive,” Anna finished quietly.